spinnylights/vulkan-notes/vulkan_notes.md

 will have their value assigned based on a single provoking vertex (see [21.1 "Primitive Topologies"](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#drawing-primitive-topologies)).
+Inputs that contain or consist of integers or double-precision floats must be qualified as `flat`.

 `noperspective` implies linear interpolation (for lines and polygons, i.e. not points, naturally).
 To be precise, this uses